 Although the email from header is set by you, in the background, we explicitly tell email servers (via the sender header and email authentication methods DKIM & SPF) that CustomerSure is the sender of the email.
 Our sending reputation is something we protect and monitor to ensure it remains excellent.

-We are always keen to work with our customers to ensure emails get delivered and reduce bounces.
+We work with our customers to ensure emails get delivered and reduce bounces.
 There are a few options to consider, outlined below:

 firstname.lastname@example.org.
 This should not suffer from delivery issues, but it does not provide a great user experience for your customers, because the email comes ‘from’ us who they may not recognise, instead of you.
 And also, they can’t reply to the email if they wish too, which is not recommended.
 Sometimes, this option can be helpful for internal testing if you are waiting on us/your IT to set up email authorisation and your own company is blocking your test emails!